mbroadst/rethunk/README.md

 #### From the official driver

-To switch from the official driver to rethinkdbdash and get the most of it, here are the few things to do:
+To switch from the official driver to rethunk and get the most of it, here are the few things to do:

 1. Change the way to import the driver.